Can I Refuse A Breathalyzer Test In Colorado?

 While every individual has the right to refuse testing, this decision should be made with an understanding of the immediate and long-term ramifications.

-Whether or not if you refuse a breathalyzer test – or any other test – if pulled over for a suspected DUI in Colorado, you really need the best DUI lawyer in Colorado Springs.
-We have literally defended thousands of DUI cases and we are ready to go all the way to help keep you out of jail and to protect your driver’s license.
+We have defended thousands of DUI cases and we are ready to go all the way to help keep you out of jail and to protect your driver’s license.
 Call today for your Free Case Review

 NEED LEGAL HELP?

-Contact Us for a Free Consultation Now!
+Contact Us for a Free Consultation!

-Need To Talk To A Criminal Attorney?
+Need To Talk To An Attorney?